-The EuroHPC Joint Undertaking will develop a clear strategy for innovation procurement of exascale machines based on competitive European technologies.
-By developing the prospect of creating a lead market for exascale technology in Europe, the EuroHPC JU will help the European suppliers to take the risk to develop such machines on their own.
+The EuroHPC JU supports a strategy for innovation procurement of exascale machines based on competitive European technologies.
+By developing the prospect of creating a lead market for exascale technology in Europe, the EuroHPC JU is encouraging European HPC suppliers to take the risk of developing such machines on their own.

-The EuroHPC Joint Undertaking will be composed of public and private members:
+The EuroHPC Joint Undertaking is composed of public and private members:

 - the European Union (represented by the Commission),

-The governance structure of the EuroHPC Joint Undertaking will be composed of:
+The governance structure of the EuroHPC Joint Undertaking is composed of:

-- The Governing Board (representatives of the public members): will be responsible for the Joint Undertaking decision making, including funding decisions related to all the procurements and Research & Innovation (R&I) activities.
-Voting rights will be proportional to the financial contributions of its members.
+- The Governing Board (representatives of the public members), responsible for the Joint Undertaking’s decision-making, including funding decisions related to all procurement and research and innovation activities.